-The University of New Hampshire is a public institution with a long-standing commitment to equal opportunity for all.
-The University does not discriminate on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity and expression, disability, veterans' status, or marital status, in admission or access to, or treatment or employment in, its programs, activities or services.
-Inquiries regarding discriminatory harassment (including sexual harassment) should be directed to:
+The University of New Hampshire seeks excellence through diversity among its administrators, faculty, staff and students.
+We are committed to enhancing and sustaining an educational community that is inclusive and equitable, and cherish these values as being inextricably linked to our core mission.
+We are a public institution with a long-standing commitment to equal employment and educational opportunity for all qualified persons.
+We do not discriminate on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity or expression, disability, veteran status, marital status, genetic information, pregnancy, or political orientation.
+This applies to admission to, access to, treatment within, or employment in UNH programs or activities.